yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 - vulnerability disclosure reports (fixed or not fixed)
 - security impact or applicability justification statements

-Relevant compliance, requirement, and check result documents originate from various sources and include a wide range of representations and formats.
+Relevant documents originate from various sources and include a wide range of representations and formats.

-A consumer of a released software wants:
+A producer of released software wants to:

-- to provide methods with different levels of complexity to auditors of a released software
-- expects the creator or distributor of released software to enable audit procedures and make corresponding documents visible and available
+- match disclosures related to released software to the needs of an auditor
+- provide documents that enable efficient audit procedures
-- the cost of audits to be manageable and scale well
+- minimize the cost of audits
-- complete visibility and accessibility to documents required for audits

 There is no standardized way to:

-- discover and associate relevant documents, data, and check results required for various types of audits
+- discover and associate relevant documents, data, and validation results required for various types of audits
 - assert the authenticity and provenance of documents relevant to audits in a deterministic and uniform fashion
 - check the validity of identity statements about relevant documents after the fact (when they were made) in a consistent, long-term fashion
-- allow for more than one level of complexity of audit procedures (potentially depending on criticality)
+- allow for more than one level of disclosure of audit procedures (potentially depending on criticality)

 ## Authentic Software Components in Air-Gapped Infrastructure